More information on counselling

 What do you mean by a ‘professional’ Counsellor?

-I have undertaken two years of intensive study to become a qualified Counsellor, and additionally complete a minimum of 30 hours of development training each year.
+I have undertaken three years of intensive study to become a qualified Counsellor, and additionally complete a minimum of 30 hours of development training each year.
 Being qualified is not currently a requirement in the UK, which means anyone can say they are a Counsellor.
 As a member of the British Association of Counselling and Psychotherapy (BACP), I am bound by their Code of Ethics.
 I also follow the BACP Guidelines for Telephone Counselling and Psychotherapy.
 I have professional indemnity and public liability insurance, and hold a current DBS Enhanced Certificate.
 I undertake monthly clinical supervision and I am committed to further professional development as a Counsellor.
 I have a Certificate of Proficiency from the BACP and I am listed on their Accredited Register which is approved by the Professional Standards Authority for Health and Social Care.

 What do you mean by ‘confidential’?